NCIOCPL/r4r-content/resources/resource121.md

 id: 121
 title: The Cancer Proteome Atlas (TCPA)
 description: >
-  TCPA is an interactive resource that enables researchers to analyze and visualize functional proteomic data (e.g. protein expression and modifications).
-This tool currently hosts data from 4,495 samples (TCGA samples, additional separate tumor samples, and >500 cell-lines).
+  TCPA is an interactive resource that enables researchers to analyze and visualize functional proteomic data of tumor samples.

 website: https://bioinformatics.mdanderson.org/main/TCPA
 toolTypes: